Frequently Asked Questions

 • What are the basic requirements to adopt a dog?

 All pets in the home must be up to date on vaccines and spayed/neutered (medical exceptions must be communicated).
-We require an application, virtual home visit, personal/vet references, meet and greet, and $350 application fee.
+We require an application, virtual home visit (email to adopt@caitiesfosterfam.org), personal/vet references, meet and greet, and $400 adoption fee.

 • What is the process for adopting a dog?